JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 ![Environment variables showing detection mode differences](images/12_Containers_Step8_Start_Privacy_Guard_Service2_2025-12-05_07-46-36.png)
 *Screenshot 12: Docker environment variables showing `GUARD_MODEL_ENABLED=false` (Finance - rules only), `GUARD_MODEL_ENABLED=true` (Manager - hybrid), `GUARD_MODEL_ENABLED=true` (Legal - AI only).
 Each service uses its dedicated Ollama URL: `http://ollama-finance:11434`, etc.*

 This dev architecture scales horizontally—add more roles (HR, Marketing, Engineering) by adding more stacks.
-Each new role gets its own Ollama + Privacy Guard + Proxy + Goose configuration.
+Each new role gets its own Ollama + Privacy Guard + Proxy + goose configuration.
 I can see some scenarios where this architecture can be beneficial in a single computer on a production setting.
 ## 4. The Admin Experience

 ### From git clone to Full Stack